robleroni/Puerro/docs/04-State-Management.md

 So far, the state of the application lived inside the view / the DOM and was not stored anywhere else.
 This might be ok for small applications which more or less only display data.
 As soon as a user is able to change and interact with data a need arises for storing state in an organized manner.
 That is where state management comes into play.

-## State inside the view
+## State Inside the View

-In previous chapters the state alway lived inside the view and was not used further.
+In previous chapters the state always lived inside the view and was not used further.
 In the following example we have a from with an `input` element, where the user can insert their name.
 The question which poses itself now, is how to handle this name?

 ```js
 const setName = evt => {